next-page-tester/next-page-tester/README.md

 ### Error: ReferenceError: fetch is not defined

 This warning means that your application during rendering process performs some network requests which have not been mocked.
-You should find them out and mock as needed.
+You should find them and mock as needed.

 ## Todo's